Web-Dev-Collaborative/CommonJAMSTACKTemplates/jamstack.org-main/src/site/generators/monkeyman.md

   - GPL-2.0-only
 templates:
   - Haml
-description: 'Simple static site generator for Scala and middleman lovers'
+description: "Simple static site generator for Scala and middleman lovers"
 ---

 Monkeyman is a Scala static web site generator, similar to